jump-dev/jump-dev.github.io/_posts/2021-02-22-agreement.md

 _Miles Lubin, Joey Huchette, and Changhyun Kwon_

-(Per our [conflict of interest policy](/pages/governance/#conflict-of-interest), Oscar, who is funded by the grant, and Juan Pablo Vielma, who is a PI of the NSF grant, recused themselves from Steering Committee votes on this agreement.)
+(Per our [conflict of interest policy](/pages/governance/#conflict-of-interest), Oscar, who is funded by the grant, and Juan Pablo Vielma, who is a co-PI of the NSF grant, recused themselves from Steering Committee votes on this agreement.)